notofonts/math/documentation/building-math-fonts/index.md

 Editing the `MATH` table can be cumbersome since few tools support it.
 Currently the tools available for editing the `MATH` table are FontForge, the [Glyphs MATH Plugin](https://github.com/Nagwa-Limited-Community/Glyphs-MATH-Plugin), and custom scripts using the FontTools Python Library.
 (There was also a tool from Microsoft, but it does not seem to be publicly available anymore.)

-The general idea is the same, so the examples here will use Glyphs with the MATH plugin, but it should be applicable to any other tool with the necessary modifications.
+The general idea is the same, so the examples here will use Glyphs with the MATH plugin and FontForge, but it should be applicable to any other tool with the necessary modifications.

 Math table can roughly be divided into font-wide parameters (constants) and glyph-level data.